-By the end of the course students will have acquired a basic understanding of the foundations and scope of sociology as well as a familiarity with the ideas of some of its key thinkers.
-All of the readings are primary sources so students will improve their ability to engage with technical, social-scientific literature.
-Finally, and no less importantly, students will develop their ability to discuss complex topics, improve their group work skills, and some time will be spent enhancing students' ability to read and to write effectively in an academic setting.
+By the end of the course students will have had the opportunity to develop what they have learned about the foundations and scope of sociology as well as improve their familiarity with the ideas of some of its kev thinkers.
+Because the readings are primary sources, students will improve their ability to engage with technical, socialscientific literature.
+Finally, and no less importantly, students will develop their ability to discuss complex topics, improve their group work skills, and some time will be spent on developing students' ability to read and to write effectively in an academic setting.